PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Hinged Side of Gate:

-1. Install an ElectroBraid® roller insulator on the “hinged” side of the gate post at the same height as the opposing strand.
+1. Install an ElectroBraid® Roller Insulator on the "hinged" side of the gate post at the same height as the opposing strand.

-17. Testing the Voltage on Your Fence
+16. Testing the Voltage on Your Fence

 1. Turn your fence energizer OFF.

-2. Disconnect the two lead out wires from your fence energizer.
+2. Disconnect the two lead-out wires from your fence energizer.

 3. Turn the fence energizer ON and read the voltage on your energizer with your voltmeter.
-(Simply apply the Voltmeter to the (+) terminal and the ground probe on the Voltmeter to the (-) terminal of the energizer).
+(Simply apply the voltmeter to the (+) terminal and the ground probe on the voltmeter to the (-) terminal of the energizer.)
 If less than 5,000 (5.0) volts, there is a problem with the energizer.

 5. Now read the voltage on each strand of your fence near where the energizer is connected to the fence.
-Apply the ground probe on the Voltmeter to the grounded line and apply the Voltmeter to each of the other electrified Positive lines, one after the other.
+Apply the ground probe on the voltmeter to the grounded line and apply the voltmeter to each of the other electrified positive lines, one after the other.
 You should read at least 5,000 (5.0) volts on each electrified line.
-If less than 5,000 (5.0) volts, there is a problem with the lead-out wire or you have crossed wires during installation.
+If less than 5,000 (5.0) volts, there is a problem with the lead-out wire, or you have crossed wires during installation.

-6. Now go to the point of your fence which is most distant from your ground system.
-First, read the voltage between the grounded line and each of the other electrified fence lines to confirm that the fence is wired properly with no electrical shorts.
+6. Now go to the point of your fence most distant from your ground system.
+First, read the voltage between the grounded line and each of the other electrified fence lines to confirm that the fence is wired correctly with no electrical shorts.
 Most importantly, check the voltage between each electrified fence line and the soil under the fence.
-Place the ground probe on the Voltmeter about one and a half inches into the soil and test the actual voltage of each positive line.
+Place the ground probe on the voltmeter about one and a half inches into the soil and test the actual voltage of each positive line.
 If less than 5,000 (5.0) volts, you have a problem with your ground system.
-See instructions on how to “Test the Earth Return System”.
+See instructions on how to "Test the Earth Return System".

 REMEMBER: ALL READINGS SHOULD BE OVER 5,000 (5.0) VOLTS